 Paragliding is perhaps the closest you can get to feeling of flying without actually sprouting wings. Ölüdeniz gained fame when Daniel Craig ran off a cliff in the movie Skyfall.
 If Ölüdeniz was good enough for James Bond, it’s good enough for you!

-Make like Mr. Bond and give paragliding a try in this seaside town.
+Make like James Bond and give paragliding a try in this seaside town.
 If soaring above the lush cliffs that hug the Mediterranean isn’t adventurous for you, and ask you pilot to for an extra adrenaline rush!
 This was a first for both of us, and I think its safe to say we were spoiled by the views.

 Our Note: We had a great time seeing Ölüdeniz from above and think it is one of the most beautiful places to go paragliding in the world.
 That said, we didn’t love the town itself.
 We found it to be extremely touristy, overpriced and dare we say… trashy.